osbourn/apcs-homeworkscanner/README.md

 The script will run if this file does not exist but it won't produce the useful `paried_scores.csv` file.

+### Running

+Before running, **make sure your working directory is the directory containing the main.py file**.
+This script creates some temporary and output files, and it would be best to make sure these don't accidentally overwrite files elsewhere on your computer.

 Now you can run `python main.py /path/to/submissions/directory`.
 You can also run this directly on a `.zip` file, in which case it will be extracted to a new directory called `temp_extracted_submissions/`.